Kevin Appier: Anaheim Angels

-After the one season campaign in New York, Appier was traded to Anaheim for Mo Vaughn.
+After the one season campaign in New York, Appier was traded to the Anaheim Angels for Mo Vaughn.
 During a solid season with the World Series winning Angels in 2002, Appier went 14–12 with a 3.92 ERA.
-In Game Two of the ALDS, Appier went 5 innings, giving up 3 runs, and left the game leading 4–3, but received a no-decision in an Angels victory after a blown save by Francisco Rodríguez.
+In Game 2 of the ALDS, Appier went 5 innings, giving up 3 runs, and left the game leading 4–3, but received a no-decision in an Angels victory after a blown save by Francisco Rodríguez.
 In Game One of the ALCS, Appier went 5 innings in a 2–1 loss against the Minnesota Twins.
-He also started Game Five, going 5 1/3 innings and leaving with the Angels leading 3–2 in the game that sent Anaheim to the World Series, though he once again did not receive the decision.
+He also started Game 5, going 5 1/3 innings and leaving with the Angels leading 3–2 in the game that sent Anaheim to the World Series, though he once again did not receive the decision.
 He finished the ALCS with a 3.48 ERA.
-Starting Game Two of the World Series, Appier did not factor into the decision after allowing 5 runs in two innings, as the Angels went on to win the game 11–10.
-With the Angels facing elimination, Appier started Game Six, pitching four innings of shutout ball before yielding a two-run home run in the fifth inning, and leaving with a man on base who eventually scored via stolen base and wild pitch off Francisco Rodriguez, leaving him with an 11.37 ERA for the Series, which the Angels won in seven games.
+Starting Game 2 of the World Series, Appier did not factor into the decision after allowing 5 runs in two innings, as the Angels went on to win the game 11–10.
+With the Angels facing elimination, Appier started Game 6, pitching four innings of shutout ball before yielding a two-run home run in the fifth inning, and leaving with a man on base who eventually scored via stolen base and wild pitch off Francisco Rodriguez, leaving him with an 11.37 ERA for the Series, which the Angels won in seven games.